HatmanStack/android-stocks/README.md

 # Stocks

 Stocks is an app that analyzes news articles to predict stock market movements.
-It uses natural language processing techniques like bag-of-words to assess sentiment in articles from MarketWatch.
-The app could be expanded to include other news sources as well.
+It uses natural language processing techniques like bag-of-words and <b>FinBERT</b> to assess sentiment in news articles.
+The app can be expanded to include other news sources as well.

 Stocks makes predictions using multivariate logistic regression based on factors such as price, volume, word choice, and sentiment.
 To enable fast computation, it employs a serverless microservices architecture.
 By default, Stocks processes one year of historical pricing and volume data.
 However, the analysis timeframe can be customized on the welcome page calendar.